ecoevomatics/ecoevomatics.github.io/_posts/2021-01-21-postdoc_ad.md

 - Familiarity with next generation sequencing approaches for the study of biodiversity (e.g. metabarcoding)

 The EcoEvoMatics lab is jointly housed in the [School of Biology and Ecology](https://sbe.umaine.edu){:target="_blank"} and the [Maine Center for Genetics in the Environment](https://umaine.edu/mcge){:target="_blank"}.
-The postdoc will also join a vibrant community of researchers working together as part of [Maine-eDNA](){:target="_blank"} and a network of collaborators contributing to the Rules of Life Engine project.
+The postdoc will also join a vibrant community of researchers working together as part of [Maine-eDNA](https://umaine.edu/edna/){:target="_blank"} and a network of collaborators contributing to the Rules of Life Engine project.

 In the EcoEvoMatics lab we value diversity and strive to be a safe and welcoming space for all researchers.
 Please read more about our [lab philosophy](https://www.ecoevomatics.org/philosophy){:target="_blank"} on our group website.
-The anticipated salary for this position is $50,000 commensurate with experience and qualifications.

 The anticipated salary for this position is $50,000 commensurate with experience and qualifications.
 Ideal start date is 1 September 2021 with some room for flexibility.